 “A month after I mentioned it to him, Jason called me up and said, ‘So you like “Fantasy Island?”’
 ‘Well, yeah, who doesn’t.’
 And he asked, ‘You wanna make a movie version of it?’
 ‘Is that possible?’
 ‘Yeah, I got the rights.’
 So I responded, “Hell, yeah!”
 And we were off to the races.”

 Wadlow says that the idea came naturally to him because the themes were always present in the material.

 “I loved the dark magical realism of the original show,” he says.
-“It dealt with real emotions and real characters, but manifested them in a surreal way that always had a little bit of an edge, a little bit of bite.
-They always seemed to embrace the notion of wish fulfillment at a terrible price and presented it in a unique fashion every week.”
+“It dealt with real emotions and real characters but manifested them in a surreal way that always had a little bit of an edge, a little bit of bite.
+They always seemed to embrace the notion of wish fulfilment at a terrible price and presented it in a unique fashion every week.”

 For Wadlow, the fact that younger audiences might not be so familiar with the original show was part of its appeal.

 “To me, that’s exactly the kind of IP that we should be remaking,” he says.
 “If you have a great piece of IP that isn’t as present in the popular consciousness as it used to be, that’s the moment to reintroduce it and to spin it with a new take on it, so that you’re both engaging the fans that do remember it but also offering it up to a whole new generation that might not be familiar with it.”

 As Wadlow and his writing partners, Chris Roach and Jillian Jacobs began to plot out what they wanted the movie to be, the first step (natch) was to start fantasizing.